 Caring for Chalice Vines

 One important part of caring for chalice vines is providing ample support.
-The vine is heavy and grows fast, so it needs a sturdy frame or support it can climb.
+The vine is heavy and grows fast, so it needs a sturdy frame or support so it can climb.

 Since the vine grows rapidly, you may need to prune it frequently as part of chalice vine care.
 This is not a problem for the vine, and it tolerates severe pruning well.
 It flowers on new growth, so you can prune at any time of the year.